 Educational loans are the largest financial resource available to students pursuing post secondary education.
 Student loan programs allow students to borrow money at low interest rates, with no collateral, and generally no co-signer.
 Most student loans do not need to be repaid until the student graduates or drops to less-than-half-time status.

 Students are reminded that borrowing money for college is a serious financial obligation.
 In addition to the principal borrowed, interest is generally charged for use of funds.
 It is important to remember that when you borrow money it must eventually be repaid.
 When signing a loan promissory note, you enter into a legal, ethical agreement.
 Legally, you will be required to sign the note promising to repay the loan.
 Ethically, you are responsible to future borrowers, since collections from old loans are major funding sources for new loans.
 Think about this commitment carefully when taking out a loan, and consider how much you reasonably can afford to repay.

-At The University of Mississippi, eligibility for student loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
+At The University of Mississippi, eligibility for student loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA) and that all documents associated with FAFSA be processed completely.
+There is no separate application for Federal Direct student loans.
 Once the application process is complete, the Office of Financial Aid sends each student a Financial Aid Award Notification.

 First-time borrowers at The University of Mississippi must complete a Loan Entrance Counseling session that can be found online at http://www.olemiss.edu/depts/financial_aid/

 Parent Borrowers who wish to utilize the Federal Parent Loan for a dependent undergraduate student (PLUS) are required to have the student file a FAFSA, and must complete the Ole Miss Online PLUS Loan Application.